HumanSignal/label-studio-ml-backend/label_studio_ml/examples/mmdetection-3/README.md

 In this example, you can combine multiple labels into one Label Studio annotation the.
 For example, Label Studio `Vehicle` maps to MMDetection "airplane" and "car".

-# Run without Docker
+## Run without Docker

-**It's highly recommended to use docker, it allows to avoid lots of problems!**
+**It's highly recommended to use Docker, it is the best way to avoid many common issues.**

-1. Clone the Label Studio ML Backend repository in your directory of choice
+1. Clone the Label Studio ML Backend repository in your directory of choice:

 ```
 git clone https://github.com/heartexlabs/label-studio-ml-backend
 cd label-studio-ml-backend/label_studio_ml/examples/mmdetection-3
 ```

-2. Create a virtual environment using `venv` and install all dependencies using pip
+2. Create a virtual environment using `venv` and install all dependencies using pip:
 ```
 python -m venv ml-backend
 source ml-backend/bin/activate
 ```

-3. Install all dependencies
+3. Install all dependencies:

 ```bash